 - 1. Service: Acquire and/or enhance skills to treat others with respect and courtesy while continuously striving to meet student/staff needs. - 2.
-Critical thinking skills: Acquire and/or enhance skills to guide personal beliefs and actions through observation, experience, reflection, reasoning, or communication. - 3.
+Critical thinking skills: Acquire and/or enhance skills to guide personal beliefs and actions through observation, experience, reflection, reasoning, and/or communication. - 3.
 Interpersonal and group skills: Acquire and/or enhance skills to produce mutual benefits so that all group members gain from each other's efforts - 4.
-Teamwork: Acquire and/or enhance skills to enhance the workplace through collaborations with other employees. - 5.
+Teamwork: Acquire and/or enhance skills to enrich the workplace through collaborations with other employees. - 5.
 Professional Skills: Acquire and/or enhance professional workforce skills through trainings and daily work procedures. - 6.
 Appreciation and understanding of differences: Acquire and/or enhance a strong understanding and appreciation of diverse populations through interactions and exposure to growth opportunities. - 7.
 Open communication: Acquire and/or enhance skills to approach reasonable topics and hold discussions leading to resolution.

 Progress and skill attainment related to these objectives are assessed in targeted trainings, debriefings, and in student leaders' reflections and evaluation of their experiences.
 In addition, ASLCC Senate and staff members take a required ASLCC/political science Cooperative Education class fall term.
-The class can be repeated winter and spring terms to provide a transcripted record of their leadership experiences and service.
+The class can be repeated winter and spring terms to provide a transcript record of their leadership experiences and service.
+In addition, new student club and organization software will provide the opportunity for students engaged in a variety of co-curricular endeavors to develop e-portfolios and transcripts of their activities.

-Learners are informed of their rights and responsibilities and are provided a process to address grievances.
+7. Learners are informed of their rights and responsibilities and are provided a process to address grievances.